 T.E.A.C.H.
 Early Childhood® Scholarship Program

-T.E.A.C.H. provides scholarships for early childhood teachers and facility/family home directors to work toward earning a Bachelor degree or Associate degree in Early Childhood Education, a Florida Staff Credential or a Director Credential (and renewals), and the National CDA Assessment.
+T.E.A.C.H. provides scholarships for early childhood educators and facility/family home directors to work toward earning an Associate degree, Bachelor’s degree or Master’s degree in Early Childhood Education.
+Scholarships for a Florida Staff Credential and/or a Director Credential (and renewals), and the National CDA Assessment are also available.

 T.E.A.C.H. involves a partnership for the sharing of expenses by the Scholar, the Sponsor (child care center or family child care home), and the T.E.A.C.H.
 Early Childhood® Scholarship Program.